 The Company extends credit to customers in normal course of business.
 The Company considers factors such as credit track record in the market and past dealings for extension of credit to customers.
 To manage credit risk, the Company periodically assesses the financial reliability of the customer, taking into account the financial condition, current economic trends, and analysis of historical bad debts and aging of accounts receivables.
-Outstanding customer receivables are regularly monitored to make an assessment of recoverability.
-Receivables are provided as doubtful / written off, when there is no reasonable expectation of recovery.
-Where receivables have been provided / written off, the Company continues regular followup, engage with the customers, legal options / any other remedies available with the objective of recovering these outstandings.
+Outstanding customer receivables are regularly monitored.

 The Company is not exposed to concentration of credit risk to any one single customer since services are provided to vast specturm and hence, the concentration of risk with respect to trade receivables is low.
-The Company also takes security deposits, advances, post dated cheques etc from its customers, which mitigate the credit risk to an extent.
-Cash and cash equivalents an other investments.
+The Company has also taken advances and security deposits from its customers, which mitigate the credit risk to an extent.

+Cash and cash equivalents an other investments

-The Company is exposed to counter party risk relating to medium term deposits with banks and investment in mutual funds
+The Company is exposed to counter party risk relating to medium term deposits with banks and investment in mutual funds.

 The Company considers factors such as track record, size of the institution, market reputation and service standards to select the banks with which balances and deposits are maintained.
 Generally, the balances are maintained with the institutions with which the Company has also availed borrowings.
+The Company does not maintain significant cash and deposit balances other than those required for its day to day operations.